larsks/direwolf-docs/user-guide.md

-## 12.3 One Bad Apple Don't Spoil the Whole Bunch…  ("FIX_BITS" option)
+## 12.3 One Bad Apple Don't Spoil the Whole Bunch...  ("FIX_BITS" option)

 There is an old proverb, "One bad apple spoils the barrel," which applies to AX.25 frames used for APRS and traditional packet radio.
 Each frame contains a 16 bit frame check sequence (FCS) used for error detection.
 If any one bit is corrupted along the way, the FCS is wrong and the entire frame is discarded.
-The Osmond Brothers offered the advice, "Give it one more try before you give up…"  That can also apply to AX.25 frames.
+The Osmond Brothers offered the advice, "Give it one more try before you give up..."
+That can also apply to AX.25 frames.
 From my observations, single bit errors are fairly common.
 Why not give it one more try before giving up?